Admissions Committee for Ph.D.

 Please note:

-For submission, please put all of the documents (with the exception of the articles) in a plastic sleeve file folder in the order designated below.
+For submission, please put all the documents (except the articles) in a plastic sleeve file folder in the order designated below.

-After receiving a letter from the Graduate School of the Faculty of Medicine, recommending admission to studies, you will be required to fill out a registration form of the Registration Center, the Registration and Student Administration Department of the University.
-Final acceptance is subject to the approval of the Academic Secretariat of the University.
+After receiving a letter from the Graduate School of the Faculty of Medicine recommending admission to studies, you must fill out a registration form for the Registration Center, the Registration and Student Administration Department of the University.
+Final acceptance is subject to the approval of the University's Academic Secretariat.

 If you cannot go directly to the Graduate School offices, you can send a printed copy to: Graduate School of Medicine, Faculty of Medicine Building, Room 211, Tel Aviv University, Ramat Aviv, Tel - Aviv 6997801